oversizedhat/hamstermonitor/docs/index.md

 - A network connected computer, or cloud, our RPi for the backend services
 - Arduino microcontroller with internet access
 - A small strip masking tape (or whatever tape you might have)
-- A Arduino Vibration/shock sensor module
+- A vibration/shock sensor module
 - A breadboard
 - Some small steel wire, or similar
 - Power supply (Warning!
 Make sure you feed 3.3 V to the ESP-01)